d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 you discover that of the 5 applicants who default, all of them were wearing blue shirts during their interviews, while only 40% of general population wore blue shirts.
-There's a good chance that if you train a predictive model to predict default, it might rely upon blue-shirt-wearing as an important feature.
+There is a good chance that if you train a predictive model to predict default, it might rely upon blue-shirt-wearing as an important feature.